cdl-geneseo/geneseo-dictionary/I/Insomniac.md

 # Insomniac

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Insomniac

 Created by  Unknown User (jve2) on Apr 28, 2015

 n.
 A student participating in the Geneseo Insomnia Film Festival.As of 2015, 90% knew the word and 0% believed it to be of local origin.(Eckert, G-M 2015)